Mission Statement

 As long as your license is current and in good standing, you may choose to retire the license through the online renewal process.
 Should you choose to let the license automatically expire, payment of renewal and late fees for every year the license is not current will be required as part of the reinstatement application.

 Important - UNLESS YOU NEED TO DISCLOSE AN AFFIRMATIVE BACKGROUND ANSWER WHILE RENEWING THE LICENSE, DO NOT USE THE PAPER FORM TO RENEW, YOU MUST RENEW ONLINE.
+You may request a paper form via email at [email protected]

 ACCREDITED NATUROPATHIC SCHOOLS OVERVIEW